NancyTang50/wireless-communication/docs/README.md

 ![Connectivity page with only room sensors](../assets/connectivity_sensors_only.png)

-To connect to the peripheral, just click on the name.
-Then a dialog will open allowing the user to see more information about the device and a connect button below.
+Click on the name to open a detail dialog of the peripheral.
+A dialog will open allowing the user to see more information about the device and a connect button below.
 This is shown in below:

 ![Device stats](../assets/device_info.png)

-After connecting to the device the disconnect button will become visible.
+After connecting to the device the disconnect button will become visible and the connect button will be disabled.

 ![Device connected](../assets/device_info_connected.png).